-Tourism Attractions include our parks, which provide outdoor recreational experiences, as well as our theme parks, museums, galleries, a variety of heritage and cultural festivals and experiences, agricultural exhibitions, craft fairs, and events which reflect our way of life.
-Other attractions provide spa and casino gaming experiences.
-Some of our golf courses are known internationally.
-Festivals and events also serve as attractions.
+Tourism Attractions include our parks - which provide outdoor recreational experiences - as well as museums, galleries, powwows, a variety of heritage and cultural festivals and experiences, agricultural exhibitions, craft fairs, fall suppers and events that reflect our way of life.
+Other attractions provide paleontological, mineral spa and casino gaming experiences.
+A number of Saskatchewan golf courses are praised internationally.

-Tourism Businesses include the hotels, motels, campgrounds, bed and breakfast establishments, service stations, golf courses, tour boat, motor coach, car rental, airline and charter services, restaurants, and other retail businesses that can take care of visitors' needs.
+Tourism Businesses include the hotels, motels, campgrounds, vacation farms, bed and breakfast establishments, guest ranches, outfitting camps, service stations, golf courses, tour boat, motorcoach, car rental, airline and charter services, restaurants and other retail businesses that can take care of visitors' needs.

 Tourism Infrastructure includes roads, bridges and ferries, airports and landing strips, parking areas, wastewater and garbage disposal facilities, water and power services, boat launches and docking facilities, access to telephones and cellular service, availability of fuels such as diesel, natural gas, propane and gasoline, location and distance signage, and police and emergency services.
-The availability and quality of services and amenities available to travellers will affect a community's ability to attract visitors.
+The availability and quality of services and amenities will affect a community's ability to attract visitors, and influence first impressions and experiences offered.

-Tourism Hospitality involves welcoming and looking after tourists during their stay.
-This determines whether visitors have a pleasant and enjoyable experience, and therefore is critical to the success of tourism attractions and businesses.
+Tourism Human Resources involve welcoming travellers and looking after them during their stay.
+This influences whether visitors have a pleasant and enjoyable experience and is, therefore, critical to the success of tourism attractions and businesses.
 Visitors have high expectations of the quality of personal service that they receive.
-Courtesy, service, and genuine thoughtfulness are noticed and appreciated.
+Courtesy, good customer service and genuine thoughtfulness are noticed and appreciated.

-Tourism Promotion involves activities which individuals and groups undertake to attract potential tourists.
-Co-operative advertising, attendance at travel shows, magazine articles, brochures, maps, commercial and promotional signs, travel guides, newspaper, radio, television, websites, social media, guerrilla marketing, and tourism information centres are all examples of promotional activities.
+Tourism Promotion involves activities that individuals and groups undertake to attract potential tourists.
+Cooperative advertising, attendance at travel shows, magazine articles, brochures, maps, commercial and promotional signs, travel guides, newspaper, radio, television, websites, social media, guerrilla marketing and tourism information centres are all examples of promotional activities.